OXY2DEV/foldtext.nvim/README.md

 # 📂 Foldtext.nvim

 >[!NOTE]
-> `v2.0.0` is a **complete rewrite** of the original plugin.
-It is **not backwards compatible**.
+> If you are coming from `v1`, you should see the [migration](#-migration) section.
 >
-> You can always tag the plugin's version to `1.0.0` from your package manager until you are ready to migrate.
-Also see [migration](#-migration).
+> Also, You can always tag the plugin's version to `v1.0.0` from your package manager until you are ready to migrate.

 *Fancy* foldtext for `Neovim`.

 ## ✨ Features

-- Per window foldtext setup, allows showing different foldtext in different windows!
-- Allows customizing the foldtext with built-in reusable parts to make the process easier.
-Each part can also be individually enabled/disabled.
+- Fast, ~1ms load time.
+- Ability to use separate foldtext **per window**.
+- Foldtext parts to make things easier with ability to toggle them on-demand.
-- Completely different foldtext based on *filetype*, *buftype* & other conditions.
+- Automatically updates the used foldtext on `OptionSet`(only for `filetype`, `buftype`, `foldmethod` & `foldexpr`).

 ## 📦 Installation